 The heart-healthy omega-3, memory-booster

-Walnuts are an excellent source of vitamins and minerals like Copper, folic acid, phosphorus, vitamin B6, and Vitamin E, which is essential to cell production and promoting a functional immune system.
+Walnuts are an excellent source of vitamins and minerals like Copper, folic acid, phosphorus, vitamin B6, and Vitamin E, which are essential to cell production and promoting a functional immune system.

 According to Brain HQ “They have a significantly high concentration of DHA, a type of Omega-3 fatty acid.
 Among other things, DHA has been shown to protect brain health in newborns, improve cognitive performance in adults, and prevent or ameliorate age-related cognitive decline.”
 So including walnuts into your diet may help with this troubling symptom.